Information for customers about Coronavirus - (Covid-19)

 On a number of occasions we carry out work for individual home owners which is not covered by any management fee you may pay.
 On these occasions we’ll charge a direct administration fee which is payable in advance of the work undertaken.

 We’ll charge these fees in order to cover our costs.
 This includes the administration and stationary costs, the staff time involved in carrying out the work and our wider business overheads such as the costs to operate from our offices and maintain our computer systems.

 Our fees are benchmarked with similar organisations providing similar services and are reviewed on an annual basis.

-There follows a menu of fees which are effective from the 1st April 2016.
-VAT is charged in addition to all of the fees quoted.
+VAT is charged to all of the fees quoted.

 Buying & selling your home

 Re-Sales Admin Fee

 When you advise us that you’re selling your home we’ll make an administration charge for the work involved in updating our systems and accounts.
 This fee is as follows: